IswaryaSunkara/Iswarya-Stock-Movement-Analysis-Based-on-Social-Media-Sentiment/README.md

 evaluated and compared using RMSE (root mean squared error) values.

 An overview of the process flow of our project is as follows:
-1. Data Collection & Parsing: The stock market data is collected using yfinance API and tweets are fetched from twitter using GetOldTweets API.
+1. Data Collection and Preprocessing: The stock market data is collected using yfinance API and tweets are fetched from twitter using GetOldTweets API.
 In this step the preprocessing of the tweets such as removing stop words, hyperlink and other steps are carried out.
 2. Sentiment Analysis: The sentiment analysis of the tweet is carried out using VADER.
 Here